mmmeeedddsss/mmmeeedddsss.github.io/_posts/2025-01-17-dart-untold-way-of-isolate-communication.md

 ---
-title: TIL - You can communicate between dart isolates using IsolateNameServer
+title: Not mentioned well but - You can communicate between dart isolates using IsolateNameServer
 description: Somehow the official dart documentation overlooks the IsolateNameServer for communication between isolates even though it can be necessary to use in some cases.
 date: 2025-01-17
 categories: [CS, Dart]